elijahgreenstein/okura/README.md

 make
 ```

-Follow the [instructions below](#ruby-installation) to install the Ruby dependencies (OpenSSL, LibYAML, and zlib) and Ruby from source.
+Follow the [instructions below](#ruby-installation) to build and install the RubyGems dependencies (OpenSSL, LibYAML, and zlib) and Ruby from source.

 ### Usage